 This act also ends up running the sheep out of their homes furthering the hatred the flock feels towards these immigra—, I mean llamas.

-What’s more, the llamas also consume more than the sheep, so not only are they ruining the barn they’re taking up all the resources meant for the sheep, which only deepens the hatred for them.
+What’s more, the llamas also consume more than the sheep, so not only are they ruining the barn they’re also taking up the resources meant for the sheep, which only deepens the hatred for them.

 And what’s worse is that they hate the food!
-“We won’t eat this traditional British feed!” the immigra—, I mean llamas say by spitting it out.
+“We won’t eat this traditional British feed!” the immigra—, I mean llamas say spitting it out.
 Not like they’re just used to food they had back home and unfamiliar tastes are hard to acclimatize to.
 It’s not like everyone who has travelled to another country hasn’t stopped in at a McDonald’s for something familiar.

 Yeah, these immigra—, I mean llamas made a baby become an alcoholic.